 Note: there is no petrol outlet at Pureora.
 The nearest facilities are at Benneydale, 15 min west along SH30, or at Mangakino 20 min east.

 There is no fuel in Pureora, so ensure you have enough before you visit.

-A small range of retail products are available at Pa Harakeke (open 7 days during the summer season, and Monday to Friday during winter).
+A small range of retail products are available at Pa Harakeke.
+It is open 7 days during the summer season, and Monday to Friday during winter.

 The nearest facilities are at Benneydale, 15 minutes west along SH30.

-Fletchers Road in Pureora Forest Park has suffered a large creek wash-out that is impassable to vehicles.
+Fletchers Road in the park has suffered a large creek wash-out that is impassable to vehicles.

 The Okauaka Ford, located near the end of Piropiro Road, is seriously undermined and a section is sagging.
 Restricted to light vehicle use only (up to 3,000 kg).

 Keep vehicle well clear of the damaged upstream side of ford.
 The carpark and amenity area near the ford are still open and available for use.
 Construction to replace the ford will begin soon.

 The Timber Trail and access to Piropiro Campsite do not cross this ford.